STRATEGY

 Symptoms

-Regularly Changing Roadmaps Without Question.
-If the product roadmap frequently changes based on leadership’s newest idea without analysis or discussion, the team may be focusing on appeasing leadership rather than building a great product.
+Regularly changing direction.
+If the product roadmap frequently changes based on leadership’s newest idea without analysis or discussion, the team may focus on appeasing leadership rather than building a great product.

 “Just tell me what you want.”
 When product-level decisions are continually overridden, the product team may simply surrender, building features on demand rather than what will delight customers.